Department of Engineering Technology

 CSM 2342.
 Construction Materials and Processes.

 This course will introduce students to various types of construction materials including ceramics, ferrous, non-ferrous, and organic materials used in construction.
 Their properties, working characteristics and processes used to manufacture and assemble these materials are studied.
 Laboratory activities are used to reinforce lecture material.
-Prerequisites: [PHYS 1115 and PHYS 1315] or PHYS 1410 or PHYS 1430 any with a grade of "C" or better.
+Prerequisites: [PHYS 1115 and PHYS 1315] or [PHYS 2325 and PHYS 2125] with grades of "C" or better.

 Grade Mode: Standard Letter